oblio360/hearthstone-blog/_drafts/cash-time-gold-dust.md

 Mere mortals will probably be more than satisified with 66%, which I feel is still too optimistic for the average player.
 To simplify calculations I will use this ratio and maybe adjust the time estimates upwards at the end.

+So, our hypothetical player plays 1 game in 10 minutes and wins 2/3 games he plays.
+How does he get gold?
+He gets it by winning 3 games.
+Then he receives 10 gold, up to a total of 100 gold per day, for 30 total victories.

+He can also get gold from daily quests.